jchy/Data-Modeling/readme.md

 - 9. users, and admins would like to see ). for example: - list 10 post by user_id with pagination descending order of date

 ### SOLUTIONS :~
+- 1. There are several different ways to model 1:N relationship.
+-     i.
+Main three ways of them are
+-       a.
+Embedding
+-       b.
+Linking
+-       c.
+Bucketing

+- 2. There are several different ways to model N:M relationship.
+-     i.
+Main two ways of them are
+-       a.
+One way Embedding
+-       b.
+Two way Embedding

+- 3. There are several different ways to model 1:1 relationship.
+-     i.
+Main two ways of them are
+-       a.
+Embedding
+-       b.
+Linking

+4. ERD (Entity Relationship Diagram) for blog post:~
+- The fields that we will choose for createing a blog post are : ~
+- i. title
+- ii. subtitle
+- iii. description
+- iv. hash tags
+- v. author
+- vi. comments
+- vii. comment_autor
+- viii. comment_date
+- ix. post_creation_date

+- Here you will choose linking over the embedding beacuase a post might have 1000s of comments which may exceed the 16MB limit per document of MongoDB.